tock/tock/doc/reference/trd-appid.md

 Application Identifiers to be the ASCII name stored in a TBF header.

-In cases when a TBF Object does not have any Application Credentials, the Identifier Policy MAY assign it a Global Application Identifier or a Local Application Identifier.
+In cases when a TBF Object does not have any Application Credentials, the Identifier Policy MAY assign it a Global Application Identifier.

 The Tock kernel assigns each Tock process a unique process identifier, which can be re-used over time (like POSIX process identifiers).
-These process identifiers are orthogonal to Application Identifiers.
+These process identifiers are completely separate from Application Identifiers.
 An Application Identifier identifies an Application, while a process identifier identifies a particular execution of a binary.
 For example, if a Userspace Binary exits and runs a second time, the second execution will have the same Application Identifier but may have a different process identifier.

 3.3 Example Use Cases
 -------------------------------